John Macadam: Australian academic career

-In 1855 he was a lecturer on chemistry and natural science at Scotch College, having been engaged for the position before leaving Scotland.
+In 1855 he was a lecturer on chemistry and natural science at Scotch College, which had been founded four years before in 1851, having been engaged for the position before leaving Scotland.

 In 1857 he was awarded an MD ad eundem from the University of Melbourne in acknowledgment of his MD from the University of Glasgow.

 In 1857-1858 he also taught at Geelong Church of England Grammar School (now Geelong Grammar School).
 In 1858, he was appointed the Victorian government analytical chemist.
 In 1860 he became health officer to the City of Melbourne.
 He wrote several reports on public health.

 On 3 March 1862 he was appointed as the first lecturer in medicine (chemistry and practical chemistry) at the University of Melbourne School of Medicine.
 For the next few years he held classes for a small number of medical students in the Analytical Laboratory behind the Public Library.
 He was also a member of the Board of Agriculture.

 Political life

-He became a member of the legislative assembly of the self-governing Colony of Victoria as a radical and supporter of the Land Convention, representing Castlemaine.
+Macadam became a member of the Victorian Legislative Assembly of the self-governing Colony of Victoria as a radical and supporter of the Land Convention, representing Castlemaine.

-He was postmaster-general of Victoria in 1861.
-He resigned from the legislature in 1864.
+Appointed postmaster-general of Victoria in 1861, Macadam resigned from the legislature in 1864.
 He had sponsored bills on medical practitioners and adulteration of food which became law in 1862 and 1863.

 Royal Society of Victoria

-Between 1857 and 1862, Macadam served as honorary secretary of the Philosophical Institute of Victoria, which then became the Royal Society of Victoria in 1860, and was appointed vice-president of it in 1863.
-He was editor of first five volumes of the society's Transactions.
+Macadam was elected to the Philosophical Institute of Victoria in 1855 and served on its Council.
+Between 1857 and 1862, Macadam served as honorary secretary of it and continued in that role when it became the Royal Society of Victoria in 1860, and was appointed vice-president of it in 1863.
+He was editor from 1855-60 of first five volumes of the society's Transactions.
 He was active in erecting the Society's Meeting Hall (their present building) and was involved in the institute's initiative to obtain a royal charter.
 He saw both happen while he held office, when in January 1860, the Philosophical Institute became the Royal Society of Victoria and met in their new building.